โ† Back to Blog

 7. Bridge

 Bridge separates the two dimensions so they vary independently.
-In Java this means two parallel class hierarchies wired together.
 In Go it's a struct with an interface field:

 type Sender interface {